Hazel Hotchkiss Wightman: Career in depth

 Though short in stature, Wightman anticipated and moved extremely well around a tennis court.
 She perfected her volleying style early, hitting the ball against the family home in Berkeley, California, where she grew up and graduated from the University of California.
 She refused to let the ball bounce because the yard was so uneven.
 She used to play against her four brothers and then the proud and spiky Sutton sisters.

 Wightman was a shy, somewhat awed, and fascinated 22-year-old college girl when she arrived at the Philadelphia Cricket Club in 1909 for the U.S. Championships.
 She never before played on grass, but she used her attacking style and rock-ribbed volleying—she was the first woman to rely so heavily on the volley—to win the all-comers final over Louise Hammond 6–8, 6–1, 6–4 and then the title over 39-year-old Maud Barger-Wallach 6–0, 6–1.
 Wightman also won the women's doubles and mixed doubles titles that year.

 In the 1910 Washington State Championships, Wightman won one of the few recorded "Golden Matches" in which the winner did not lose a point.
 She defeated a Miss Huiskamp (first name unknown).

-Wightman successfully defended all three titles at the U.S. Championships in 1910 and 1911.
+Wightman successfully defended all three titles at the U.S. National Championships in 1910 and 1911.
 Wightman easily defeated Hammond in the 1910 singles final.
 May Sutton, an old West Coast rival and singles titlist at the U.S. Championships in 1904, pushed Wightman hard in the 1911 singles final before Wightman prevailed 8–10, 6–4, 9–7.

 The most remarkable comeback in Wightman's career came at the singles final of the 1911 Niagara International Tennis Tournament against Sutton.
 After losing the first set 0–6 and going down 1–5 in the second, she won 12 straight games and the title 0–6, 7–5, 6–0.